nhsconnect/gpconnect/pages/appointments/appointments_consumer_sessions.md

 The sequence diagram below to illustrates for clarity what individual API calls are required by a consumer in order to book an appointment at GP practice in the simplest case.

 The diagram below describes interactions of the consumer with the provider FHIR endpoint at the practice, and does not include details of the pre-requisite interactions with Spine services.
-Please refer to [Integration with Spine illustrated]() for details of an end-to-end appointment booking scenario with Spine service interactions included.
+Please refer to [Spine Integration Illustrated](integration_illustrated.html) for details of an end-to-end appointment booking scenario with Spine service interactions included.

 ![Sequence diagram for booking an appointment - simplest case](images/appointments/sequence_book_simple.png)